crankycyclops/trogserve/README.md

 7. `php artisan passport:keys && php artisan passport:client --password --provider admins`
 8. `make prod` to build frontend (or `make dev` if not a production server)
 9. To test your installation, fire up the Laravel development server: `php artisan serve`

+These instructions do not currently cover the installation of a real HTTP server.

 ## Configuration